Orangiuss/Orangiuss/README.md

 ## I'm a Student !

-- 🌱 I’m currently student, master's degree in theoretical computer science in Université de Rouen Normandie
+- 🌱 I’m currently student, master's degree in cybersecurity in Université de Rouen Normandie
 - 👐 I’m looking to collaborate with other content creators and developers
-- 🥅 2022 Goals: Get started in news projects and always learn more !
+- 🥅 2024 Goals: Get started in news projects and always learn more !
 - 🎲 I love Lego, card games and poetry ! 🍃

 ### Connect with me: